 Pour a bit of the cream mixture into the bottoms of your popsicle molds.
 Freeze for 45 minutes.
 Add a layer of apples and a layer of crumb followed by some more of the cream mixture.
 Insert popsicle sticks and freeze for one hour.
 Repeat layering until molds are filled and freeze overnight.

-Remove pops from molds by running briefly under hot water; dip both sides into the cereal and transfer to a foil-lined baking sheet to re-set for a bit.
+Remove pops from molds by running briefly under hot water; transfer to a foil-lined baking sheet to re-set for a bit.

 This delicious recipe brought to you by Sheri Silver

 Find more delicious popsicles on my Pinterest board!